dcanasp/memory_bank/architecture/Quality attributes/security.md

 If you truly want security you should have [[Web Security]] and [[Network Security]].

 A very important fact about security is protecting the *SPOF* (Single Point Of Failure) or in graph theory called *cut vertices* (articulation points).
 These are the points in your system that if turned off would disconnect all of the services.
-For example a unique [[database]] or a [[load balancer]] if these fall down, the rest of the program is unable to operate.
+For example a unique [[mid level/databases/Database]] or a [[load balancer]] if these fall down, the rest of the program is unable to operate.

 A final good security concept is to verify on **three** steps.
 - With something you know (a password)